Trailer Aerodynamics and Fuel Efficiency

 Trailer Door Gap Cover

 The gap between the trailer and the tractor can create a lot of drag.
-Trailer door gap covers are designed to bridge this gap, smoothing out the airflow between the tractor and trailer.
+Trailer door gap covers are designed to bridge this gap, smoothing the airflow between the tractor and trailer.
 This reduces the turbulence and drag that occurs in this area, improving the overall aerodynamics of the semi-trailer.

 Wheel Covers and Mud Flaps